eclipse-tractusx/tractusx-edc/docs/development/mock-edc.md

 ## 3. Use with TestContainers

+Mock-EDC should be used as Docker image, we publish it as `tractusx/edc-mock`.

 Using the Mock-EDC is very easy, we recommend usage via Testcontainers.
 For example, setting up a JUnit test for a client application using Testcontainers could be done as follows: